 - International schools at ETU “LETI” (Heritage Science)

 Students can apply for short-term (2-4 weeks) and long-term (6-10 months) internships, as well as double-degree programs.
 The key international partners are the following:

 - University of Salento (Italy)

-Course: Physical Non-Destructive Methods for Examining CH Objects
+Course: Physical Non-destructive Methods of Examining of CH Objects

 Course: Materials of Cultural Heritage Objects

 Prof. Maurizio Becucci

 University of Florence, Sesto Fiorentino, Italy